About Me

 If you haven't noticed yet, I love making just about everything.
 I was originally introduced to the idea of crafting by my father.
 I had accompanied him to his construction sites since before I can remember.
 Anytime I asked him a question, he'd show me how to properly use the tools involved.
 As a child, I also loved taking apart anything I got my hands on to try and see how it functions internally or to find what order it was constructed in.

 As the years went by I continued to hone my abilities.
 I became a bit more ambitious and scaled up my projects.
 I learned to work in a group during my time with battle bots, and I started to personalize my possessions.
 Eventually, simple day-to-day tasks started being analyzed like my projects.
 Is my office chair too short?
 I'll just weld together an extension.
 Is my table wobbly and small?
-Let's make a custom one with LED's and secure it directly to the wall.
+Let's make a custom one and bolt it directly to the wall.
+Did I lose a necklace?
+Why not make a better one!

 Can you guess my favorite color?